 When you receive a call on your mobile phone, the Uconnect® Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
-Press the button to accept the call.
-To reject the call, press and hold the button until you hear a single beep, indicating that the incoming call was rejected.
+Push the Phone button to accept the call.
+To reject the call, push and hold the Phone button until you hear a single beep, indicating that the incoming call was rejected.